sobolevn/git-secret/man/man1/git-secret-changes.1.md

 ## DESCRIPTION
-`git-secret-changes` - shows changes between the current version of hidden files and the ones already committed.
+`git-secret-changes` - shows changes between the current version of hidden files and the ones committed.

-You can provide any number of hidden files to this command as arguments, and it will show changes for these files only.
+If no filenames are provided, changes to all hidden files will be shown.
+Alternately, you can provide any number of hidden files to this command as arguments, and it will show changes for those files.

-Note that files must be specified by their encrypted names, typically `filename.yml.secret`.
+Note that files must be specified by their unencrypted names, without the `.secret` suffix.
-If no arguments are provided, information about all hidden files will be shown.

 Note also that this command can be affected by the `SECRETS_PINENTRY` environment variable.
 See (See [git-secret(7)](https://git-secret.io/git-secret) for information using `SECRETS_PINENTRY`.